Chien-Shiung Wu: Famous early experiments and academic leading career

 After the end of the war in August 1945, Wu accepted an offer of a position as an associate research professor at Columbia.
 She would remain at Columbia for the rest of her career, and was first named associate professor in 1952, which made her the first woman to become a tenured physics professor in university history.

 In November 1949, Wu experimented with the conclusions of Einstein–Podolsky–Rosen (EPR) thought experiment, which called quantum entanglement "spooky action at a distance".
 Wu was the first to establish the phenomenon and validity of entanglement using photons through observing angular correlation, as her result confirmed Maurice Pryce and John Clive Ward's calculations on the correlation of the quantum polarizations of two photons propagating in opposite directions.
 Specifically, the experiment carried out by Wu was the first important confirmation of quantum results relevant to a pair of entangled photons as applicable to the EPR paradox.

-In the 1970s, she carried out one the first Bell tests to confirm that quantum mechanics violates Bell's inequalities.
+In the 1970s, she carried out one of the first Bell tests to confirm that quantum mechanics violates Bell's inequalities.